travelgateX/documentation-site/content/travelgatex/reference/objects/Price.md

   "typename": "Price"
 }
 Price indicates the value of the room/option.
-Supplements and/or surcharges could be or not included into the price, will be verified with the nodes Supplements/Surcharges.
+Supplements and/or surcharges can be included into the price, and will be verified with nodes Supplements/Surcharges.
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}